Global Gender Gap Report: Upper limiting value of the Gender Gap Index

 This is the upper limiting value of the Gender Gap Index (limes superior) for the female-to-male ratio and for the male-to-female ratio.

 WEF Global Gender Gap Index rankings

 The highest possible score is 1.0 (equality or better for women, except for lifespan (106% or better for women) and gender parity at birth (94.4% or better for women) and the lowest possible score is 0.
 Data for some countries are unavailable.
 The three highest-ranking countries have closed over 84% of their gender gaps, while the lowest-ranking country has closed only a little over 50% of its gender gap.

-Limits and criticisms
+Criticisms and controversies

-The report measures women's disadvantage compared to men, and is not a measure of equality of the gender gap.
-Gender imbalances to the advantage of women do not affect the score.
-So, for example, the indicator "number of years of a female head of state (last 50 years) over male value" would score 1 if the number of years was 25, but would still score 1 if the number of years was 50.
-Due to this methodology, gender gaps that favor women over men are reported as equality and would not cause deficits of equality in other areas to become less visible in the score, excepted for life expectancy.
-To put it more simply: women could be better off in all areas and still the index would deem that country perfectly equal.

 The index is designed to "measure gender-based gaps in access to resources and opportunities in countries rather than the actual level of the available resources and opportunities in those countries."

 In an academic publication from 2010, Beneria and Permanyer criticized the Global Gender Gap Index for only capturing inequality in certain aspects of women's lives therefore making it an incomplete measure of gender inequality.